 4. Day four

-Along the next two stretches of The Way the path is demanding but rewarding as you walk to the sound of cascading water, the eastern shore of Loch Lomond intense in form and colour, 'a very shower of beauty is thy earthly dower!' as Wordsworth wrote to the Highland Girl of Inversnaid, the hamlet you pass through today.
-Entering the lands of the Clan MacGregor and passing Rob Roy’s Cave, the place where the ‘Scottish Robin Hood’ detained prisoners and hostages in his fight against the Duke of Montrose over land, cattle and homes, walk through woodlands of oak, birch and pine, a home to redstarts and wood warblers.
-At the end of the day, we transfer you for the first of two nights at tranquil Monachyle Mhor on the shores of Loch Voil.
+Along the next two stretches of The Way the path is demanding but rewarding.
+You walk to the sound of cascading water, the eastern shore of Loch Lomond intense in form and colour, 'a very shower of beauty is thy earthly dower!' as Wordsworth wrote to the Highland Girl of Inversnaid, the hamlet where we meet you.
+It’s a brief transfer from here to the Forest Hills hotel and spa.

 5. Day five